 SafetyWing’s Nomad Insurance will cover you if you fall ill or have an accident while travelling.
 Assuming it wasn’t sustained during a high risk activity, isn’t due to a pre-existing medical condition* and isn’t a cancer treatment.

-*If you suffer with acute onset of a pre existing medical condition while travelling then you WILL be covered for treatment but only under certain circumstances.
+*If you suffer from an acute onset of a pre-existing medical condition while travelling then you WILL be covered for treatment but only under certain circumstances.

 Your emergency transportation to a hospital, nursing, treatment and room costs are all included in your cover.
 You’ll also be covered for emergency dental treatment up to $1000 USD in value.

 As well as medical cover, SafetyWing also cover you for travel-related issues such as delays exceeding 12 hours and unplanned overnight stays, emergency evacuation due to natural disasters or political situations and lost luggage, with a few notable exceptions.

 SafetyWing will also cover you when visiting home.
 This cover is only valid for 30 days every three months.
 Essentially, you can visit home for a one month period once every three months and not have to worry about getting extra cover.
 If you are from the USA, this cover is only valid for 15 days every three months.

 Mopeds and Scooters

 *SafetyWing will only cover your medical expenses should you be hurt in an accident.
 There is no liability insurance offered!

 SafetyWing does not cover pre existing medical conditions.
 If you suffer with a pre-existing medical condition, then SafetyWing will still offer you cover but they will not pay out for any complications with your ongoing condition.